-For some reason or another, I am not a big fan of cold dishes and couldn’t less about cold noodles.
+For some reason or another, I am not a big fan of cold dishes and care even less for cold noodles.
 This doesn’t mean I shun them entirely, it’s just that I find myself gravitating to the heartier options like Korean BBQ, spicy jjigaes, and my personal favorite, fried chicken.
-But when you have weather as beautiful and warm as it is here in Jeju right now, slurping down some cold noodles usually hits the spot – especially after a long winter.
+But when you have weather as beautiful and warm as it is here in Jeju right now, slurping down some cold noodles usually hits the spot — especially after a long winter.

 Having been only my first visit (but definitely not my last), here is some information I gathered about the restaurant and food:

 - Expect a wait during peak lunch and dinner hours.
 We went for lunch on a weekday and got seated 20 minutes later.

 - The kimchi is so popular here that you can buy them for purchase.
 Regular kimchi (600 grams) @ 4,000 won and non-spicy kimchi (600 grams) @ 3,000 won.

 - Maemil (buckwheat) is considered very healthy as it’s a low-calorie, gluten-free alternative to rice and wheat-based dishes.
 It is believed to boost metabolism and lower cholesterol due to its richness in magnesium.
 Koreans love it even more for its easy-to-digest properties and high nutritional content.

 - Eating pheasant is very low in fat compared to other meats and it’s supposed to increase one’s vitality and virility, especially wild game birds.

 - The place was packed with ajumma, ajjushi, and the elderly, reassuring me that the food would be solid and dope!

 “We all eat, and it would be a sad waste of opportunity to eat badly.” ~ Anna Thomas

 Value: ★★★★½ out of 5 stars